sulu/sulu/UPGRADE.md

 The `MediaManagerInterface` declares a new method `removeFileVersion`.
-If you have overridden this service in your project without extending from Sulu's `MediaManager`, you need to implement this new method in order for the `MediaVersionRemovedEvent` to be thrown.
+If you have overridden this service in your project without extending from Sulu's `MediaManager`, you need to implement this new method in order for the `MediaVersionRemovedEvent` to be emitted.
-Not implementing this method is deprecated and will lead to errors in Sulu 3.0.

 ### Sync object permissions stored in phpcr to doctrine